stephenlake/laravel-queryable/docs/README.md

 ## Filtering on Relationships

-Filtering through relationships is as simple as delimiting the relationship tree with arrows (`->`) and then defining the allowed relations to filer:
+Filtering through relationships is as simple as delimiting the relationship tree with arrows (`->`) and then defining the allowed relations to filter as you would normally define the filters:

 Define the filterables:
 `Post::withFilters('threads.comments.title')->get()`